OmSharma42306/OmSharma42306/README.md

 - 👋 Hi, I’m Om Sharma
 - 👀 I’m interested in AI, software development, and open-source projects.
-- 🌱 I’m currently learning the MERN (MongoDB, Express.js, React.js, Node.js) stack.
+- 💡 I'm a Full Stack Developer,Tech Stack : MERN (MongoDB, Express.js, React.js, Node.js)
+- 🌱 I’m currently learning Advance Topics Like WebRTC and Socket Programming.
 - 💞️ I’m looking to collaborate on projects involving AI, web development, and open-source initiatives.
 - 📫 How to reach me You can email me at omsharma.83173@gmail.com or connect with me on LinkedIn.
 - 😄 Pronouns: He/him